FestuMiles/classification-model-unza-publications/README.md

 **2. Business Objectives**
 The objective is to:

-  +Automate the classification of UNZA faculty research publications into Vision 2030 sector categories.
+  *Automate the classification of UNZA faculty research publications into Vision 2030 sector categories.
-  +Improve accessibility and searchability of research outputs by sector.
+  *Improve accessibility and searchability of research outputs by sector.
-  +Enable faster and more consistent reporting for stakeholders.
+  *Enable faster and more consistent reporting for stakeholders.
 Success in real-world terms means stakeholders can easily retrieve research outputs relevant to specific Vision 2030 sectors making the classification process faster, more consistent, and requires minimal manual intervention.